<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 5. The Coast Guard has served in all our nation’s wars and conflicts.

-From the very construction of our nation through WWI, WWII, the Korean and Vietnam Wars, Desert Storm, the wars in Iraq and Afghanistan, and everything in between, the Coast Guard has been there serving—not to mention providing search and rescue for every natural disaster.
+From the very construction of our nation through WWI, WWII, the Korean and Vietnam Wars, Desert Storm, the wars in Iraq and Afghanistan, and everything in between, the Coast Guard has been there serving, as well as providing search and rescue for every natural disaster.

 6. A dog served in the CG for eleven years.

 Chief Dog Sinbad served in the USCG aboard the USCGC Campbell during WWII.
-He received five ribbons during his time with CG and wore them on his collar—and no one can deny how cute that is!
+He received five ribbons during his time with CG and wore them on his collar!

-7. The Coast Guard Academy doesn’t require congressional nomination for applicants.
+7. The Coast Guard Academy doesn’t require a congressional nomination for applicants.

-8. The Coast Guard has 11 separate missions.
+8. The Coast Guard has eleven separate missions.

 The Coast Guard is anything but one-track minded.
 In fact, a variety of missions makes them ready for most situations.